Diffusion in a $d$-dimensional rough potential

+We also note that the independent-rate assumption in the analytical treatment is not exact for the microscopic description where we independently sample initial and saddle point energies.
+In the KMC simulations, all rates leaving a site share the same initial-site energy \(E_i^\circ\), producing local correlations among the outgoing rates.
+The analytical model instead treats the post-renormalization directional rates as independent effective channels for the walker.
+The comparison with KMC is therefore an important part of the validation: the KMC simulations retain these local common-site correlations, while the analytical closure does not.
+The agreement for \(d\leq 3\) suggests that these correlations are not the leading source of error in the regime where the expression is quantitatively accurate.
+The larger deviations observed for higher \(d\) and larger \(\beta\sigma\) may reflect the increasing importance of such residual correlations, together with network-connectivity and rare-path effects.

+Lastly, our results are derived for simple cubic lattices, and generalizing to other lattice structures might not be trivial.
+We hypothesize that a similar approach can be utilized for non-cubic structures, and that one can derive an effective dimensionality $d$ from the geometry of said lattice.
+This would be of particular use to, for example, studying solute diffusion on different faceted surfaces of a nanoparticle, in which each diffusion graph is both regular (that is, has constant degree/coordination number) and two-dimensional, or studying point defect diffusion in bulk bcc or fcc alloys of interest.

-In summary, in this work, we have developed a analytical expression for the diffusivity of a dilute walker in a noisy $d$-dimensional solid solution by calculating the MFPT as a function of the potential roughness.
-We then performed kinetic Monte Carlo simulations to calculate the diffusivity as a function of the solid solution noise, which are in good agreement with the analytical expression in the low-noise limit.
+In summary, in this work, we have developed an analytical expression for the diffusivity of a dilute walker in a noisy $d$-dimensional solid solution by calculating the mean first passage time (MFPT) as a function of the potential roughness.
+We then performed kinetic Monte Carlo simulations to calculate the diffusivity as a function of the solid solution noise, which are in excellent agreement with the analytical expression for $d\leq 3$.
+We observe that the noise always decreases the diffusivity for a given mean activation energy, i.e., if modifying the potential energy surface adding alloying elements increases the diffusivity is because the mean energy barrier decreases.
+Thus, the theory isolates a roughness-only contribution to sluggish diffusion: it specifies the reference state with respect to which barrier noise is slowing.
+This result should not be interpreted as a complete theory of sluggish diffusion in concentrated alloys, where species-dependent barriers, chemical bias, vacancy correlations, defect concentrations, and percolating transport pathways may also contribute.
+We also see that an increase in dimensionality increases the diffusivity, which relates to extra percolation pathways that enhance walker migration.
 This work opens the possibility of calculating transport coefficients in concentrated random fields without the need of lengthy atomistic simulations, critical to understand the evolution of materials out of equilibrium.